bencodezen/bencodezen/content/blog/when-nobody-is-watching.md

 ---
-title: "When Nobody is Watching"
+title: 'When Nobody is Watching'
 date: 2017-03-04 15:08:55
 type: post
 blog: true